J7mbo/AJAXTable/README.md

             // Point to a table you have in the DOM var table = new AJAXTable.Table('js-table');

-            // Update the row with tie id "one" var row = new AJAXTable.Row('one');
+            // Update the row with the id "one" var row = new AJAXTable.Row('one');
             row.addCell(new AJAXTable.Cell('new id'));
             row.addCell(new AJAXTable.Cell('new value'));